-Suggested Cruising Routes for your holiday
+Choosing a Cruising Route for your holiday

 The South Oxford Canal Route

-Towards Oxford and return: 1 week.
+To Oxford and return: 7/9 nights.

 The Four Locks Route